 Installation of new tanks requires pre-approval from a Safety Codes Officer with authority in the jurisdiction.
 Authority for storage tank regulations in the Alberta Fire Code is shared between the municipal fire department and the Petroleum Tank Management Association of Alberta (PTMAA).
 To find out who has authority in the municipality where the tank installation is planned you may refer to this website or call the PTMAA office at 1.866.222.8265.
 Our website has a list of all municipalities where the PTMAA is the authority having jurisdiction.

 The PTMAA provides storage tank installation advice to all stakeholders, regardless of the location of the planned installation.
 To ensure your project begins correctly, please complete a Permit Application if the PTMAA is the authority.
 Fax or email the completed application to the PTMAA office and we will follow up with information to verify a plan that meets the Fire Code or give suggestions to get things back on track.

 Depending on jurisdiction, either a municipal or PTMAA Safety Codes Officer must examine engineered drawings for the planned tank installation.
-The PTMAA website lists engineering firms which have experience in designing storage tank facilities.
+This website lists engineering firms which have experience in designing storage tank facilities.
 To register a storage tank, evidence of Safety Codes Officer approval is a requirement.
 A fee is generally charged for plans examinations.

 The Alberta Fire Code requires that underground tank and piping installations are supervised by a certified contractor.
-A list of companies which employ certified individuals is available on the PTMAA website or by giving us a call.
-If you have an underground tank that has no further use it must be removed.
-Most certified installers also have remover licenses so there may be efficiency in coordinating the installation and removal.
+A list of companies which employ certified individuals is available on this website.
+If you have an underground tank that has no further use, it must be removed.
+Most certified installers also have a remover license so there may be efficiency in coordinating the installation and removal.